50 Dumbest Things Tourists Have Ever Done

-8. Defacing the Colosseum
+13. Defacing the Colosseum

 The Roman Colosseum is one of Italy's greatest treasures.
 But this isn’t enough to earn it the respect of tourists, who have made it a habit to treat it like a bathroom stall.

-7. Leaving Trash at Mount Everest
+12. Leaving Trash in Mount Everest

 For the great majority of human history, Mount Everest remained a peak that was impossible to reach.
 As the highest mountain in the world, people have been trying to climb it ever since Sir Edmund Hillary did so in 1953.

-But humans being humans, the increasing number of people climbing the Himalayan summit often leave behind a mountain of trash.
+Today, the increasing number of people climbing the Himalayan summit often leave behind a mountain of trash.
 The result is that what was once one of the most pristine and untouched places on Earth is now a dump.

-6. Taking Train Selfies
+9. Taking Train Selfies

-Apparently, taking a selfie as you poke your head and body out of a moving train is actually a thing that a ton of people have done!
+Apparently, taking a selfie as you poke your head and body out of a moving train is actually a thing that a ton of people have done.

 We hope we don’t need to explain why this is incredibly dumb and dangerous.

-5. Climbing Up Onto an Airplane’s Wing
+8. Climbing Up Onto an Airplane’s Wing

 Quarantining because of COVID-19 gave many of us cabin fever.
 We get it.
 But that’s still no excuse for what a man at the Las Vegas airport did in December 2020.